Meet a University of Texas at Tyler Graduate

 - Be prepared to pass the Fundamentals of Engineering (FE) Exam, your first step after graduation to becoming a civil engineer.

-UT Tyler civil engineering program graduates hold positions with distinguished institutions including licensed professional engineer with Adams Engineering and mine planning engineer, Luminant Mining Co.
+UT Tyler civil engineering program graduates hold positions with distinguished institutions including licensed professional engineer with Adams Engineering and mine planning engineer with Luminant Mining Co.

 Learn more from the Department of Civil Engineering

 Bachelor’s in Civil Engineering: Build Basics.
 Explore Innovation.

 - Develop sound fundamentals in the engineering field’s key disciplines: structural, hydrology, transportation, construction, geotechnical, environmental and surveying.

 - Focus your capstone experience on an actual engineering project.
 Past capstones have involved UT Tyler students in designing the UT Tyler Art Complex, completing the University Center and realigning Lazy Creek and Patriot Avenue.

 - Study in a program that complies with the American Society of Civil Engineers (ASCE) Body of Knowledge guide, the new industry educational standard.